This is the multi-page printable view of this section. Click here to print.

 Table.
 Supported OS Types

-• The vulnerability inspection feature supports checks for the following Language.
+• The vulnerability assessment feature supports checks for the following Language.

 Python